barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Conclusion

-Take half a day of your time, do a POC of vault in your environment, and really see how it could help you better manage your secrets.
+Take half a day of your time, do a POC of Vault or another secret manager in your environment, and really see how it could help you better manage your secrets.
 Vault is a big (and fairly scary) jump, but it is not insurmountable, it's got good community support, and the documentation is very much up to scratch.
 So fly!
 And may your secrets forever be secure.

 ## Reference